Articles in this section

 Content Editor.png

-There is also a Home button that takes you back to the organizer dashboard.
+The Home button in the upper bar takes you back to the organizer dashboard.

 Edit page contents

-It is essential to build your page that is responsive to all devices.
+It is essential to build a page that is responsive to all devices.
 Regardless of the template, your page is arranged into grids of rows and columns, which you can move around.
-The changes you make on any element on the page are applied only to the specific part.
+The changes you make to any element on the page are applied only to that element.

-To edit any element, click on the content that shows you the context menu to take action and make changes.
+To edit any element, click on the content that shows you the context menu to make changes.

 • On the top-left corner of any row, you can find the row options; you can